iiAzui/BipoleIVplus/CutsceneConversion/Converter/syntaxguide.md

 NOTE: this will show up even when there is not an if statement before it!! just treat it as a normal if statement if that's the case.
 I would try to somehow write some extra code to make sure an elif will always come after an if but I don't get paid enough to do this.

 /else
 Only interpret below if previous if statement was not true.
-Inner code will only be ended by a.
+Inner code will only be ended by a ==.
 Equivalent to /elif True if that makes it easier to implement with less keywords.

 ---------- CONDITIONS ----------
 These conditions will appear after an /if or /elif statement.